aweber/public-api-examples/php/README.md

 # PHP code examples

-NOTE: THIS IS A WORK IN PROGRESS.
-OAuth2 is not publically available.
-If you try to access resources using this guide it will not work.

 This directory contains executable examples of how to use https://api.aweber.com/ from within PHP code.

 If you haven't read [CONTRIBUTING], please take a moment to read it now.
 It describes the basic configuration and process and this document picks up where it leaves off.